mdtanker/polartoolkit/.github/CONTRIBUTING.md

     make conda_install

-    conda activate antarctic_plots
+    conda activate polartoolkit

     make binder_env

-Now, when submitting a PR, RTD will automatically build the docs and update the Binder environement.
+Now, when submitting a PR, RTD will automatically build the docs and update the Binder environment.